DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation: Methodology

+The auxiliary module can assist in improving the performance and robustness of the S2Former.
+The 1D features of the S2Former block are processed individually in three branches related to the three scales shown in Fig.\ref{auxiliary-module}a and Fig.\ref{auxiliary-module}b.
+The \emph{Conv2D} (Fig.\ref{auxiliary-module}b) and \emph{Conv1D} (Fig.\ref{auxiliary-module}c) are two-dimensional and one-dimensional convolution functions, respectively.
+The \emph{Norm} block is the batch normalization for inputs.
+The \emph{ReLU} is the Linear rectification function.
+The \emph{AvgPool} is a global pooling layer.

-A total of ten features are designed for segment-based feature embedding module, including texture features, statistical features, shape features, standard deviation of each band, mean value of each band, the shape indicator, compactness, brightness, and border indicator.
+The segment-based feature embedding block can encode engineered features to integrate other deep features extracted by networks (Fig.\ref{auxiliary-module}c).
+A total of eighteen features are designed for segment-based feature embedding module, including texture features, statistical features, shape features, standard deviation of each band, mean value of each band, shape indicator, compactness, brightness, border indicator, and resizing factors.
 These features are computed considering the pixels within the segment.
 They capture different characteristics to assess region similarities with respect to deep learning features, which are calculated using a fixed window size.
 Their calculations follow: